 The occasion was the UK premiere of Marion Vernoux’s Les beaux jours at the Curzon Soho in London, starring the 65-year-old actress.
 Both the director and Ardant were in the audience and took part in a question-and-answer session at the end of the screening.

-The awareness that Madame Ardant was sitting one row behind me made watching the romantic comedy a strange experience – but only for the first 20 minutes or so: then I forgot her presence, thanks to the film being very enjoyable.
+The awareness that Mme Ardant was sitting one row behind me made watching the romantic comedy a strange experience – but only for the first 20 minutes or so: then I forgot her presence, thanks to the film being very enjoyable.

-It was strange because Ardant plays the role of a grandmother who has a passionate affair with a younger man and even though the sex scenes weren’t explicit, I couldn’t help feeling slightly uneasy.
-I kept thinking how awkward it must be to sit there and watch oneself in a passionate love scene in front of a cinema packed full of people.
+It was strange because Ardant plays the role of a grandmother who has a passionate affair with a much younger man and even though the sex scenes weren’t explicit, I couldn’t help feeling slightly uneasy.
+I kept thinking how awkward it must be to watch oneself in a passionate love scene in front of a cinema packed full of people.

 In Les beaux jours, Marion Vernoux does a great job of portraying the extramarital, cross-generational affair and she couldn’t have chosen a better leading actress for the film.

 Fanny Ardant is as mesmerising as ever.
 Both on camera and in the flesh, she looks as beautiful as she did 30 years ago and still exudes total ownership of her sensuality – which very few women over the age of 60 can do so naturally, and a quality many men would find intimidating.

 It was only thanks to the push my boyfriend gave me that I gathered up the courage to go up and talk to her.
 I asked politely if I could have my picture taken with her, to which she promptly agreed.
 And when I confessed my enduring love, she said “Merci” with an irresistibly charming smile.